philipturner/molecular-renderer/Sources/HardwareCatalog/DiamondRope/README.md

 Description: small beam of diamond that is flexible enough to be treated as rope, under some circumstances.

+Nomenclature: `width`-`height` diamond rope, for example "the most commonly used form is 1.0-1.5 diamond rope".

 Parameters:
 - Height (Float) - Measures the cross-section, typically 1-2 unit cells.
 Must have .5 in the decimal place.
 - Width (Float) - Measures the cross-section, typically 1-2 unit cells.
 Must be divisible by 0.5.